Leggett & Platt Inc. Q3 Profit Decreases, Misses Estimates

-WASHINGTON (dpa-AFX) - Leggett & Platt Inc. (LEG) released a profit for third quarter that decreased from the same period last year and missed the Street estimates.
+WASHINGTON (dpa-AFX) - Leggett & Platt Inc. (LEG) released earnings for third quarter that decreased from the same period last year and missed the Street estimates.

 Excluding items, Leggett & Platt Inc. reported adjusted earnings of $0.32 per share for the period.